hazelcast/hazelcast-hibernate/README.md

  - _time-to-live_ - defining the lifespan of cache entries (defaults to 1 hour)
  - -eviction-size_ - defining the maximum cache size (defaults to 100000)

-When maximum size is hit, 20% of the entries will be evicted automatically.

 Above can be configured in your Hazelcast configuration file:

 ```xml